macx/SocialMediaEnhancer/readme.txt

 4. Visit the options page in WordPress to setup it up for your needs.

 == Change Log ==

+=== 1.8.4 ===

+- New: Flat Design Buttons
+- New: Default Image if a post has no thumbnail
+- New: Optionen to display the Social Network name in a modern button
+- New: Debug Mode.
+Activate it by adding this to your URL: ?smeDebug=true
+- New: Using SASS/Compass to build the CSS
+- New: Support for Pinterst Image Sharing (using the post thumbnail)
+- New: Support for article:publisher (Facebook publisher relation)
+- New: Support for link rel="publisher" (Google+ publisher relation)
+- New: Support for meta twitter:site (Twitter publisher relation)
+- Anhanced: Better Post Image Detection
+- Fixed: Post Description is now used correctly

 === 1.8.3 ===